Home Page > Section 21; pages: 1, 2, 3, 4, 5, 6, 7, 8

 [21.36] HST Stop Marker.

-The standard form of car stop marker may bear letters in place of the usual figure, to denote a specific type of train to which it applies [21.39].
+The standard form of car stop marker may bear letters in place of the usual figure to denote a specific type of train it applies to [21.39].

 'Gatwick Express' services began in 1984, running between Gatwick Airport and London Victoria stations.
 Car stop markers applicable to these trains were prefixed with the letters "GX" [21.40].